ibm-cloud-docs/power-iaas/network-security.md

 * 9475
 * 9476

-If you need extra ports to be opened, you must submit a [support ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support).
-Support representatives can **manually** open ports for you after the Power Systems™ Virtual Server security team approves it.
+[//]: # (If you need extra ports to be opened, you must submit a [support ticket](/docs/power-iaas?topic=power-iaas-getting-help-and-support).
+Support representatives can **manually** open ports for you after the Power Systems™ Virtual Server security team approves it.)

-Customer-specific firewall option is currently available by using an IBM Cloud firewall, such as Vyatta, vSRX, or FortiGate, and by connecting to Power Systems™ Virtual Server by using [Direct Link Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect).
-To understand the Power Systems™ Virtual Server connection methods, see [Network architecture diagrams](/docs/power-iaas?topic=power-iaas-network-reference-architecture).
+[//]: # (Customer-specific firewall option is currently available by using an IBM Cloud firewall, such as Vyatta, vSRX, or FortiGate, and by connecting to Power Systems™ Virtual Server by using [Direct Link Connect](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect).
+To understand the Power Systems™ Virtual Server connection methods, see [Network architecture diagrams](/docs/power-iaas?topic=power-iaas-network-reference-architecture). )